cherradiyacyn/sted/README.md

-# 🧱 sted – The Scratch Tilemap Editor
+# 🧱 sted – A Scratch Tilemap Editor

 **sted** is a simple Excel-based tilemap editor that helps you design grid-based layouts for Scratch games.
 Visually build your levels and export clean coordinate data for dynamic tile-based rendering in Scratch.